 First things first.
 After getting your website domain, you’ll need to update your Domain Name Server (DNS) records for sending authenticated emails.
 In simple words, setting up the DNS records properly is key to successful email delivery.
 It is basically the phone book of the web that organizes and identifies domains.
-Here is a nice article by Google on understanding DNS basics.
+Here is an informative article by Google on understanding DNS basics.

 The 3 DNS records you must know about are: